fjelltopp/meerkat_docs/src/meerkat_abacus.rst

 4. Download data from S3 or create new *fake* data.
    This data consists of csv-files, one for each from.
 We always have three forms, a case report, a daily register and alert investigations forms.
 We can add more forms in the config file.
 5. Import data in to db.
    We import all the data from the csv-files into the db, making sure only data from approved tablets are imported.
 We store all the form data by rows in a JSONB database column.
 This means that we make no assumptions about what fields exists or how the data is structured.
+We can also define quality controls on the data to remove wrong data.
+These quality controls are implemented in the codes file.
 6. We translate raw data into structured data.
+The structured data has on out of three types.
+Case, Visit or Register.
+A Case is record that spans the whole history of a patient for one disease.
+So a patient could have two cases if the system registered them with two different diseases.
+A visit is one visit to the clinic, either a new visit or a return visit.
+A register is for aggregated data entry, mainly used for the daily registers.
+6.1 We go through each data type in the data_types.csv file to determine which rows in the raw data correspond to this data type.
+We then find all the linked rows to this data row.
-   The variables we have imported tells us how to translate raw data from the forms into structured data.
+6.2  The variables we have imported tells us how to translate raw data from the forms into structured data.
 E.g the variables for gender tells us what field in the raw_data should be treated as gender.
 After this translation one should not need to know any details about the structure of the raw data.
 This step is the most time-consuming and some effort has been spent to optimise the speed.
-7. Add alerts and send alert notifications
-   Certain codes for some important communicable diseases should trigger alerts.
-Alerts are stored in a separate table and needs to be investigated on the ground.
-By using meerkat_heremes we sent emails and sms notifications for alerts.
-8. We add link
-   We need to add links between data in different (or potentially the same) tables.
-For example we want to link alerts to alert investigations.
+Indivdual alerts are added at this stage.
+7. We determine threshold based alerts.
 9. The data is ready for use by the API and frontend.